belidzs/mnb/README.md

 ### GetCurrentExchangeRates()
 Returns the latest available exchange rates for all currencies.

-Note: rates are not available over the weekends and public holidays.
+Note: Rates are not published over the weekends and public holidays.

 ```python
 >>> client.get_current_exchange_rates()